tanumini/starwars-encyclopedia/README.md

 - **Spring Boot**: The backend is built with Spring Boot to handle the business logic and API requests.
 - **Microservice Architecture**: The backend is designed in a microservice manner to ensure scalability and maintainability.
 - **H2 Database**: For simplicity and local storage, the H2 database is used to store vehicle data, which is populated via a scheduled task from the SWAPI API.
-- **Scheduled Task**: The vehicle data is fetched every 24 hours from the SWAPI API using an asynchronous scheduled task.
+- **Scheduled Task**: The data for all entities is fetched every 24 hours from the SWAPI API using an asynchronous scheduled task.
 If offline mode is enabled, the data fetch is skipped.
 - **Asynchronous Processing**: The `@Async` annotation is used to handle the fetching of data in an asynchronous manner, ensuring that it does not block the main thread of the application.
 - **Exception Handling**: Proper exception handling is in place to ensure errors during the data fetching process are logged appropriately.
 - **REST API**: The backend exposes REST endpoints that allow the frontend to query vehicle information by name.